-Precautions while using Zematop
+Things to consider while using Zematop

-- Skin infection: Do not apply Zematop to infected skin areas including areas of the skin affected by viral infection such as cold sores (herpes simplex) or chickenpox.
+- Skin infection: Don't apply Zematop to infected skin areas including areas of the skin affected by viral infection such as cold sores (herpes simplex) or chickenpox.
 If your skin becomes infected during treatment you should inform your doctor.
 Your doctor may ask you to stop using Zematop until the infection has been adequately controlled.

 - Sun protection: Zematop makes your skin more sensitive to the sun.
-It's important to avoid unnecessary sun exposure and sunlamps, and when outdoors protect your skin by applying a good sunscreen (SPF 30+).
+It's important to avoid unnecessary sun exposure and sunlamps and when outdoors, protect your skin by applying a good sunscreen (SPF 30+).

 Possible side effects

 Like all medicines, Zematop can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.